Skip to Main Content

 Four Seasons Hotel The Westcliff, Johannesburg

 Perched on a forested ridge above Johannesburg's northern suburbs, the Four Seasons Hotel The Westcliff operates at a remove from the city's commercial density that few addresses in Joburg can match.
-The villa-style property earned 95.5 points in the La Liste Top Hotels 2026 ranking and was named South Africa's Leading Luxury Hotel at the 2025 World Travel Awards, placing it in a peer set defined by setting and credential rather than scale.
+The villa-style property earned 95.5 points in the La Liste Top Hotels 2026 ranking and was named South Africa's Leading Luxury Hotel at the 2025 World Travel Awards, placing it in a comparable set defined by setting and credential rather than scale.

 A Ridge Above the City